It’s a Covid Breakup, Charlie Brown!

 Last week’s blog post was one of my favorites to date!
 Not only was it the first guest post I’ve published, it was written by John.
 It was really fun to work with him on it, too, and I’ll probably write an article on that whole process in the future.

-This one is all about a breakup, and – more specifically, a covid breakup.
+This one is all about getting dumped, and – more specifically, getting dumped during COVID.

 *Note: Names have been changed, as always.